Springer Nature: Brands

+Springer owned Scientific American until June 2026, when it was sold to LabX Media Group.

 Controversies

-In 2017, the company agreed to block access to hundreds of articles on its Chinese site, cutting off access to articles related to Tibet, Taiwan, and China's political elite.
+In 2017, Springer removed access to hundreds of articles for Chinese users, cutting off access to articles related to Tibet, Taiwan, and Chinese politics and human rights issues.

 The company retracted a paper in 2019, in its journal BMC Emergency Medicine due to a dubious peer-review process (a herpetologist could have denied the publication of the paper).

 In July 2020, Springer Nature retracted a paper in the journal Society due to a dubious review process and criticism regarding racism.

 In August 2020, Springer Nature was reported to have rejected the publication of an article at the behest of its co-publisher, Wenzhou Medical University, from a Taiwanese doctor because the word "China" was not placed after "Taiwan".

 In November 2021, Springer Nature retracted 44 nonsense papers from the Arabian Journal of Geosciences after a lapse in the peer review process.

 In August 2023, after an investigation, Springer Nature retracted a paper that claimed there is no evidence of a global climate crisis.
 (Note: Before the paper was retracted, Sky News Australia – a news station priorly outed as a centre for climate change misinformation – published two segments on the paper, which were then subsequently viewed over half a million times on YouTube.)

 In October 2025, Anna Krylov, a professor of chemistry at the University of Southern California, published an open letter calling for a boycott of Nature journals, accusing the publisher of abandoning its scientific mission in favor of a "social justice agenda".
 Krylov criticized Nature Reviews Psychology for encouraging "citation justice" practices aimed at promoting works by authors from favored identity groups, and Nature Human Behaviour for publishing editorial guidance stating an intent to consider potential social harm when evaluating research submissions.
 The letter received support from evolutionary biologist Richard Dawkins.
 A Springer Nature spokesperson responded that citation diversity statements are optional for authors and do not affect content evaluation.